King of Tyre: Assyrian ascendancy: 8th and 7th centuries BC

 The Neo-Assyrian Empire established its control over the area and ruled through vassals who are named in Assyrian records.

 Post-Assyrian period

 Menander's Tyrian king list also described the period from Ithobaal III through Hiram III.
 Tyre regained independence with Assyria's demise, although Egypt controlled Tyre during some of the time afterwards.
 Eventually, Tyre fell under the control of the Neo-Babylonian Empire.

-Under control of Babylon 573–539 BC

 Shoftim of Tyre

-In the 560s the monarchy was overthrown and an oligarchic government established, headed by "judges" or shoftim (cf. Carthage).
+In the 560s the monarchy was overthrown, and an oligarchic government established, headed by "judges" or shoftim (cf. Carthage).
 The monarchy was restored with the ascension of Hiram III to the throne.
-Josephus mentions these judges in his treatise Against Apion (Book I, §21), and which last judge (Hiram III) is said to have been contemporary with Cyrus.
-The dates appended by scholars to this last judge's twenty-year reign correspond roughly to the regnal years of Cyrus the Great.
-Another Persian king who also went by the name Cyrus was Artaxerxes (Cyrus) b.
-Xerxes the Great, and which, if Josephus referred to him, would push the years of the judges' reign much later.
+Josephus mentions these judges in his treatise Against Apion (Book I, §21), and which last judge (Hiram III) is said to have been contemporary with Cyrus the Great.
+According to Josephus, Hiram's reign extended to the fourteenth year of Cyrus', ascension to power in Babylon.
+Cyrus took control of Babylon on October 29, 539, therefore Hiram III's rule spanned from 551 to 532 BC.